irwinding/RFM-Segmentation-Project/README.md

 # Data Science Project on Clustering
-RFM Segmentation on e-commerce customers
+RFM Segmentation on e-commerce customers.